 When children are in therapy the rules vary.
 If a child is under 13, their parents or legal guardians have access to the information disclosed.
 Usually there is a great deal of care and therapeutic intuition to allow children the space to share, but legally parents "own" the confidentiality of minors under 13.
 This means both parents have equal access to the information, regardless of a child's or the other parent's preferences.

-Child specialist and Coparent Coaching both have specific rules for confidentiality that will be described in detail by the respective contracts.
+Child Specialist Coaching has specific rules for confidentiality that will be described in detail by the respective contracts.
 In general, the policies are are designed to maintain safety from the threat of information being used in ways that was not intended and agreed upon by both parties.
 Both parents "own" confidentiality which cannot be waived without the consent of the other.
 Children's information is also handled is differently than in therapy as children are not being treated for mental health and instead are offering information intended to support the parent's divorce process.
-Whether you are or are not participating in a Collaborative process, my Child Specialist and Coparent Coaching services retain the framework and safeguards of Collaborative Law.
+Whether you are or are not participating in a Collaborative process, my Child Specialist Coaching services retain the framework and safeguards of Collaborative Law.
 The contracts for each of the services will explain in detail the agreements of service, however the following is intended for you to have an advance understanding of the agreements:

-When acting as a Child Specialist, I do not hold important information confidential between parenting partners.
-Important is defined as information that threatens my ability to be or be perceived as a neutral professional in my work with your family.
-I ask that parenting partners are cc'd on all emails and while I may request individual conversations in person or by phone, that they are done with understood purpose, transparency and agreement by both parties.
+When acting as a Child Specialist, I do not hold important/significant information confidential between parenting partners.
+Important/significant is defined as information that threatens my ability to be or be perceived as a neutral professional in my work with your family or which can be reasonably seen as having potential impact on the other parent's ability to form opinions and make informed decisions.
+I will ask that you disclose at the soonest appropriate time or I will do so.
+I ask that parenting partners cc each other on all emails during the coaching process.

 When acting as a Child Specialist and assessing children's coping in divorce, unlike therapy, I do not hold children's information confidential.
 I disclose information gathered to parents for the purpose of assisting them in meeting children's needs. however I do ask for your child's permission to disclose any or specific information at the end of the assessment.